speakercorps/proposals/individual_work/sonpatki_prathamesh/rails_conf_draft.markdown

 _What is your talk about?
 (500 characters or less)_

 Active Record is awesome.
 It covers most of the cases for accessing database.
-Active Record handles all this under the hood by making use of Arel for SQL generation.
-Most of the times, Rails developers don't have to go deep down to Arel.
+Active Record handles all this complexity under the hood by making use of Arel for SQL generation.
+Most of the times, Rails developers don't have to know about how Arel works.

-Only sometimes there is need to generate complex queries not supported by Active Record, Arel comes to our rescue.
-Lets go down the Arel way to uncover its mysteries and see in which cases it would be useful for us.
+Only sometimes Active Record can't satisfy our needs.
+No need to worry!
+Arel can do lot more than what is exposed through Active Record.
+So keep calm and ride on Arel.

 ### Details